carla-simulator/carla/Docs/python_api.md

 <h3>Methods</h3>
 - <a name="carla.ActorBlueprint.has_tag"></a>**<font color="#7fb800">has_tag</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**tag**</font>)
-Returns `true` if an actor bueprint has the tag.
+Returns `true` if an actor blueprint has the tag.
     - **Parameters:**
         - `tag` (_str_) – e.g. 'walker'.
     - **Return:** _bool_